Money and banking

 - a decision needs to be made about which bank to open an account with.
 It is important to find support if possible.
 There are websites such as https://www.moneysupermarket.com/current-accounts/opening-a-bank-account/ that offer detailed bank account comparisons

-- Money Carer offers a bank account service.
-They have created an Assisted Bank Account directly in response to the current COVID-19 situation.
-They also charge an initial account set up fee of £55 and a fixed monthly fee of £6.50.
+- Money Carer Foundation provides a trusted appointeeship service to protect vulnerable adults who are not able to manage their finances.
+They offer an Assisted Bank Account service which involves an initial account set up fee of £55 and a fixed monthly fee of £6.50.
 Money Carer also offer a Carer Card which allows money to be loaded over the telephone onto a prepaid card.

 - further details about Money Carer’s bank account service is at https://www.moneycarer.org.uk/services/assisted-bank-account-service